 More significantly, this will allow users to send funds to one another’s handles.
 Rather than entering an ordinary address of random numbers and letters, Dilithium users will simply enter handles into a GUI and click send.
 If James ‘jl777’ Lee chose to use the handle “jl777” and registered that to his Dilithium public key, then you could send funds to “jl777” and they would be transferred directly to his wallet in a quantum-secure fashion.

-As Dilithium was coded using Komodo’s custom consensus framework, quantum secure transactions are not exclusive to one blockchain.
-Rather, the Dilithium module is available to any project that builds within the ecosystem.
-Quantum security can simply be added to any chain like a plug-in.
+As the Dilithium module was created using Komodo’s Antara Framework, quantum secure transactions are not exclusive to one blockchain.
+Rather, the Dilithium module is available to any project that builds within the Komodo ecosystem.
+Quantum security can simply be added to any Smart Chain like a plug-in.

-Komodo is constantly at the forefront of the blockchain industry and the integration of Dilithium to a custom consensus module is just one more example.
+Komodo is constantly at the forefront of the blockchain industry and the integration of Dilithium to an Antara Module is just one more example.

 To learn more about the Dilithium smart module, please see the Dilithium Developer Documentation.

-To be among the first to receive updates about other innovations from the Komodo team, join the Five Bullet Friday email list.
-Every Friday, you’ll receive a newsletter with the 5 most important events about Komodo from the previous week.
+To be among the first to receive updates about other innovations from the Komodo team, join the weekly email list.
+Every Friday, you’ll receive a newsletter with a summary of the most important events about Komodo from the previous week.

 If you have any questions or would like to chat with the Komodo team and other community members, please join the Komodo Discord server.